 KU’s virtual support services allow students to access tutoring and writing resources as well as meet with academic advisors to ensure online success.
 KU’s expert immigration advisors will provide the support you need to transition to on-campus study when the time is right.

-Special Tuition Price Option for Spring 2021
+Special Tuition Price for Online Bridge Program

 Students pay a flat rate of $398 per credit hour ($1,194/ 3-credit hour course) which is about 55% less than the standard tuition cost for an international student.